 These activities permit you to step back in time in places such as Tulum, Chichen Itza, and Coba.
 Are you ready to learn more about the captivating experiences that will make your next vacation to Mexico with kids more meaningful?
 Keep reading as we explore must-see destinations near Cancun.

 Mexico contains roughly 5,780 feet (9300 kilometers) of coastline along the Caribbean Sea and the Gulf of Mexico.
 Amid the Gulf’s white-sand beaches and crystal-clear turquoise waters, you’ll find one of Mexico’s most beautiful and popular destinations, Tulum.
 Located on the Yucatan Peninsula, the city has evolved into one of the most incredible beachside destinations in Mexico.
 Best of all, you’ll find an endless array of kid-friendly excursions and activities ideal for a family trip.
+And don’t forget about a fun family photoshoot with a flytographer.
+Find out more about hiring a flytographer for your family vacation to Mexico.

 Besides soaking up the sand and surf of the Yucatan Peninsula, a trip to the pre-Colombian Mayan site of Tulum will provide your family with unforgettable memories.
 The remains of a Mayan city built along the coastline, Tulum was a seaport that traded in jade and turquoise.
 Unlike many other Mayan cities, Tulum featured protective walls along all three sides.
 Today, you’ll find spectacular ruins punctuated by lazy iguanas basking in the sun.
 We recommend visiting in the morning to beat crowds and avoid the mid-day heat.